Riane Eisler in her new book “Tomorrows Children”

 effects and yet can be difficult or impossible to identify after

-the fact (see REHW # 648).—One pesticide exposure study examined children in two Mexican
+the fact (see REHW # 648).—One pesticide exposure study examined children in

 communities.
 The two communities were very similar in ethnic